bayeslife/service-verification-service/landscape.md

 Consul is a service discovery capability produced by HashiCorp.

-It is the open source variant of their platform.
+There is an open source variant of this service discovery component of their platform.

 The Consul Server provides
  - a service registry backed by a distributed key value store